Linaro/linaro-astro/src/content/pages/connect-about.md

     sections:
       - component: connect_content
         title: Accommodation & Travel
-        description: The next Linaro Connect will be held in Lisbon, Portugal <br>Tuesday 13 - Friday 16 May 2025 at the Corinthia Lisbon
+        description: The next Linaro Connect will be held in Lisbon, Portugal, Tuesday 13 - Friday 16 May 2025 at the Corinthia Lisbon.
         styles:
           title: bg-linaro-gradient text-transparent bg-clip-text
           description: m-8
-          content: items-center columns-2 w-2/3 gap-12 text-pretty break-words
+          content: items-center columns-2 w-3/4 gap-12 text-pretty break-words
         text_content: |
-          Attendees can book a room at the Melia Avenida America by contacting the booking team directly marta.rodriguez.morcillo@melia.com and belen.martinez@melia.com and mention you are attending Linaro Connect to get a preferred rate.
+          Attendees can book a room at the Corinthia Lisbon via this <a class="text-linaro-yellow no-underline" href="/">link</a>.

-          The preferred rate is available for the dates 10-18 May for a limited time upon availability - we recommend you book your room as soon as possible.
+          The preferred rate is available for the dates 11-17 May for a limited time upon availability - we recommend you book your room as soon as possible.

           Please contact connect@linaro.org if you have any issue with booking your accommodation.

-          Visa & Business Letter - If you require a visa and need a business invitation letter and/or visa support letter, please register for Linaro Connect and then email connect@linaro.org
+          <span class="text-linaro-yellow">Visa & Business Letter - </span> If you require a visa and need a business invitation letter and/or visa support letter, please register for Linaro Connect and follow the instructions on Kite.events.
+  - row: container_row
+    no_border: true
+    styles:
+      inner: justify-around border-2 border-[#6B6B6B] rounded-3xl px-8 w-3/4 mx-auto mb-16
+    sections:
+      - component: title
+        title_content:
+          text: How to get from Lisbon Airport to the Corinthia Lisbon Hotel
+          size: h2
+        style: text-center mx-auto
+      - component: text
+        text_content: |
+          1. <span class="text-linaro-yellow">Metro</span>
+            - Route: Take the Red Line (Linha Vermelha) from the airport station to Saldanha station.
+            - Transfer: At Saldanha, switch to the Yellow Line (Linha Amarela) heading towards Rato and get off at Sete Rios station, which is a short walk from the Corinthia Lisbon.
+            - Time: Approximately 25-30 minutes.
+            - Cost: Around €1.50 per person, plus €0.50 for the Viva Viagem card (if you don't already have one).
+          2. <span class="text-linaro-yellow">Taxi or Rideshare (Uber, Bolt)</span>
+            - Route: Direct from the airport to the Corinthia Lisbon Hotel.
+            - Time: Approximately 15–20 minutes, depending on traffic.
+            - Cost: Around €10–€15.
+          3. <span class="text-linaro-yellow">Aerobus</span>
+            - Route: Take the Aerobus Line 2 (financial center route) from the airport and get off at the Sete Rios stop, close to the Corinthia Hotel.
+            - Time: About 25–30 minutes.
+            - Cost: Around €4 per person.
+          4. <span class="text-linaro-yellow">Private Airport Transfer</span>
+            - Book a private transfer for a direct and comfortable ride, especially if you have a lot of luggage.
+            - Cost: Typically €20–€30 depending on the provider.
+        style: columns-2
   - row: container_row
     animation: none
     styles: